mehmetccom/productdb/README.md

 Please refer to MoSCoW.md file in this folder for full details.

+This file includes the features in below logic according to MoSCoW method:

+* Must Have
+* Should Have
+* Could Have
+* Won't have

-Here its link also below
+Here its link also below:

 [MoSCoW File](https://github.com/mehmetccom/productdb/blob/main/MoSCoW.md)